skunkworxdark/autostereogram_nodes/README.md

 ![Alt text](images/pig-depth.png)
 ![Alt text](images/pig-pattern.png)

-Example background pattern - these were generated in InvokeAI using the seamless tiling and the prompt "a random spiderweb pattern"
+Example background patterns.
+These were generated in InvokeAI using the seamless tiling option and the prompt "a random spiderweb pattern".
+Good patterns will have quite a lot of small details across the x-axis of the image and will avoid large blocks of single color.<BR>

 ![Alt text](images/50ec14e1-5a78-47fd-9936-2e9ac39cef75.png)
 ![Alt text](images/2733c9ce-48f9-4319-93c6-8f095aa1d08f.png)